-Many people think that the quality of any graphic design is determined by how "pretty" or visually appealing it is, this couldn't be further from the truth...
+Many people think that the quality of any graphic design is determined by how "pretty" or visually appealing it is.
+This couldn't be further from the truth...

-Although making the card look good is important, the only true measure of any design, at least commercially, is "How well does it pull?"
+Although making the card look good is important, the only true measure of any design, (at least commercially) is, "How well does it pull?"
 By pull we mean what type of response it elicits.
-Does it pull in calls, or pull people into the store or pull people away from the rest of the mail pile?
+Does it pull in calls, pull visitors to your website, pull people into the store or pull people away from the rest of the mail pile?